Nooberieno/DnD-Homebrew/content/spells/hymn-of-ferocity.md

 ---

-You intone the powerful Hymn of Ferocity, creating a magic circle that envelops an ally or creature you can see within range.
-The target becomes engulfed in a crimson aura, the target has:
+This spell brings out feelings of great anger in a creature you can see within range.
+An willing creature must make a Wisdom saving throw to avoid the effect.
+A creature that is immune to being charmed is unaffected by this spell.

+A creature under the effects of this spell gains the following benefits:
 - Advantage on Strength checks and Strength saving throws.
 - A +2 bonus to any damage roll on melee attacks using Strength
 - Resistance to bludgeoning, piercing, and slashing damage.
+-

-If you are able to cast spells, you can't cast them or concentrate on them while raging.
+If the targeted creature is able to cast spells, it can't cast them or concentrate on them while under the effects of this spell.

 This spells ends early if the target is knocked [unconscious](https://2014.5e.tools/conditionsdiseases.html#unconscious_phb) or if the target ends it on their bonus action.
-The target must make a Wisdom saving throw of DC 15 if they wish to resist the effects and not enter a rage.
+You can also end the targets rage on your turn as a bonus action.